xoco70/laravel-tournaments/README.md

 - Modify Single Elimination Tree generation on the fly
 - Use teams instead of competitors

-## Warning

-This is still a work in progress.
-Things could change, things could break.
-Use it at your own risks in production

 ## Installation
 > **NOTE**: Depending on your version of Laravel, you should install a different
 > version of the package: